yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 :heavy_check_mark: [Resize node pools](/azure/aks/resize-node-pool) to maximize your applications density (and maximize your nodes usage).

+ **Use Energy Efficient Hardware**

+Evaluate Ampere Altra Arm-based processors for Virtual Machines

+ :heavy_check_mark: - Evaluate if [nodes with Ampere Altra Arm–based processors](https://azure.microsoft.com/blog/azure-virtual-machines-with-ampere-altra-arm-based-processors-generally-available/) are a good option for your workloads

 **Use SPOT VMs where possible**

 :heavy_check_mark: Use [SPOT Node pools](/azure/aks/spot-node-pool), to take advantage of unused capacity in Azure data centers while getting a significant discount on the VM.